 A Presidential Policy Directive (PPD-41) released on July 26, 2016, sets forth principles governing the federal government’s response to any cyber incident, whether involving government or private sector entities.
 For significant cyber incidents, PPD-41 also establishes lead federal agencies and an architecture for coordinating the broader federal government response.
 Learn more: http://bit.ly/2aeAUtZ

 The Federal Financial Institutions Examination Council (FFIEC) members have issued a revised Management booklet, which is part of the FFIEC Information Technology Examination Handbook (IT Handbook).
 The IT Handbook is available here.

-Read the Deputy Secretary's Letter on 2016 Annual Audit Report (PDF) for commercial banks, commercial bank & trust companies, and savings banks:
+Read the Deputy Secretary's Letter dated May 1, 2018 2017 Annual Audit Report (PDF) for commercial banks, commercial bank & trust companies, and savings banks:

 email to email@example.com.